 Email Jeff, 608.279.9436

 Jeff travels to farms in Wisconsin, meeting with farmers with disabilities, and working with them to find ways to help them stay in farming and maintain their independence.
-He conducts on-site work assessments, determines work site modifications and adaptive equipment needs, develops a plan to implement recommendations, and coordinates funding and support services.
+He conducts on-site work assessments, determines work-site modifications and adaptive equipment needs, develops a plan to implement recommendations, and coordinates funding and support services.
 As the Lead Rural Rehabilitation Specialist, Jeff co-supervises and provides training for other Rural Rehabilitation Specialists and reviews all FARM reports.
-He serves as liaison to Division of Vocational Rehabilitation (DVR) field supervisors and to Client Assistance Program (CAP), to resolve DVR service issues with clients.
+He is a certified Assistive Technology Professional (ATP) and serves as liaison to Division of Vocational Rehabilitation (DVR) field supervisors and to Client Assistance Program (CAP), to resolve DVR service issues with clients.
 Jeff, who was raised on a Wisconsin dairy farm, joined the Easter Seals staff in 2008.

 Ami Cooper, Rural Rehabilitation Specialist